simplifying-code

 Principle Rule

-Preserve behavior Output must do exactly what the input did — no silent feature additions or removals.
-Specifically preserve: async/sync boundaries, error propagation paths, and logging side effects
+Preserve behavior Output must do exactly what the input did -- no silent feature additions or removals.
+Specifically preserve: async/sync boundaries (do not convert sync to async or reverse), error propagation paths (do not alter strategy), logging/telemetry/guards/retries that encode operational intent, and domain-specific steps (do not collapse into generic helpers that hide intent)

 Explicit over clever Prefer explicit variables over nested expressions.
 Readable beats compact